 RUS/ENG 255.
-Russian Literature from Pushkin to Dostoevsky in English Translation.
+Love and Death in Nineteenth-Century Russian Literature.
 (3) Examines works by Pushkin, Lermontov, Gogol, Turgenev, and Dostoevsky and a number of critical essays representative of a variety of viewpoints.
-Uses interdisciplinary approach which takes into account social, historical, political, religious, as well as literary factors.
+Uses an interdisciplinary approach which takes into account social, historical, political, religious, as well as literary factors.

 RUS/ENG 256.
-Russian Literature in English Translation; From Tolstoy to Nabokov.
+Empire and Utopia in Russian Literature.
 (3) Treatment of selected works of Russian literature (realism, modernism, postmodernism) with special attention to Tolstoy, Chekhov, Bunin, Sologub, Bulgakov, Babel and Nabokov.
-Cross-listed with ENG.

 RUS 257/ENG 267.
-Russian Literature in English Translation: From Pasternak to the Present.
+Communism and Catastrophe in Modern Russian Literature.
 (3) Treatment of major trends in the development of Russian literature since 1953.
 Examines works by Pasternak, Solzhenitsyn, Rasputin, Trifonov, and others.
 Cross-listed with ENG 267.
-Offered infrequently.